-Once the birds are in the crockpot, pour the rest of the marinade over the birds and cook them on LOW for 8 hours or HIGH for 4 hours.
+Once the birds are in the crockpot, pour the rest of the marinade over them.
+Cook them on LOW for 8 hours or HIGH for 4 hours.

 That’s all there is to it.
 You don’t even need to crisp the skin; the crockpot does it for you!
 It’d be hard to do that, anyway, since they’re so tender they practically fall off the bone.
 Thanks to the marinade they’re also perfectly seasoned, so I like to serve them with simple sides like long grain wild rice or mashed potatoes and peas.